Donair: Regional variations and current status

 The Halifax donair has inspired numerous regional variations across Canada.
 In New Brunswick, donairs include lettuce, while in Alberta, variations include cheese and pepperoni.
 Despite these adaptations, the authentic donair remains a Nova Scotian specialty, and its popularity continues to grow.
 Today, Tony's Meats, which acquired the Mr. Donair brand, continues to expand its reach, offering a range of donair-related products across Canada and recently into the U.S.

 Edmonton

 Edmonton has embraced the donair, with nearly 120 shops featuring donairs in their names.
 The city's Lebanese community played a significant role in popularizing donairs in Edmonton.
 Notable establishments like Athena Donair contributed to its local fame.
 Unlike Halifax, Edmonton donairs often include variations like lettuce, tzatziki sauce, and unique flavors such as barbecue and pineapple curry.
-Recently, Prime Time Donair made headlines by winning an auction for a donair costume, paying $16,025 to keep the Alberta-made costume within the province.
+In 2024, Prime Time Donair made headlines by winning an auction for a donair costume, paying $16,025 to keep the Alberta-made costume within the province.